LearnOnDemandSystems/docs/lod/terminal-access.md

     ![](images/connect-to-terminal.png)

 1. Launch a new instance of your lab profile and verify the VM connects via SSH.
-The VM should boot to a terminal window, with lab instructions on the right side of the screen.
+The VM should boot to a terminal window.

 ## Additional Resources